-Except as noted below, a student may retake any Linfield College course regardless of the grade already earned in that course, with the following proviso: the course must be repeated at Linfield.
+Except as noted below, a student may retake any Linfield College course regardless of the grade already earned in that course, with the following provisos: the course must be repeated at Linfield, and the student must obtain instructor or departmental permission.
 A course that has been repeated and for which the higher grade to date is C- or lower may not be repeated again except by successful petition to the Curriculum Committee.
 When a course is repeated, students receive the higher grade earned, but no additional credit.
 The cumulative GPA is recalculated and posted for the semester the course is repeated.
 Any lower grades are placed in parentheses ( ), and the course title is replaced with the repeat indicator as in the following example: course repeated: mm/dd/yy.